PoeticMediaLab/Lacuna/README.md

 Site provisioning can be automated using `dsh init`, which calls the shell script in [.drude/scripts/drude-init.sh](.drude/scripts/drude-init.sh).
 This script is meant to be modified per project.
 The one in this repo will give you a good starting point.

-Some commond tasks that can be handled by the init script:
+Some common tasks that can be handled by the init script:

 - initialize local settings files (Docker Compose, Drupal, Behat, etc.)
 - import DB / perform a site install